No matter what latch and positioning look like, the true measure is in the answers to these two questions:

 Latching handouts by Diane Wiessinger, MS, IBCLC

-(Lovely latching pictures here, with simple directions.)
+(Lovely latching pictures here, with simple directions.
+Open (download) the leaflet from the link.)

 Deep Latch Technique from The Pump Station.